jeffhandley/jeffhandley.github.io/_posts/2018-09-12-graphql-is-not-odata.md

 Our group was embarking upon a monumental effort of re-engineering our UI.
 Concur's legacy monolith had been built as a two-tier application with the UI talking to data sources (including databases).
 We needed to separate concerns, break the UI out of the monolith, start adopting modern UI technologies, and concentrate on building a scalable, user-friendly, accessible, maintainable UI layer.

-We pretty quickly selected Node and React as core technologies we'd employ.
+We pretty quickly selected Node and React as core technologies.
 We also studied the Flux architecture pattern that complemented React's unidirectional data flow.
 We started using fluxible and flummox, but when redux hit the scene, it took over.

 Concur had already been breaking APIs out into microservices; we were a couple years into that journey when Howard and I joined.
 So how would we get our UI talking to the dozens of services?